-The Directors of PEAT reviewed the Governance Improvement Plan (GIP) in July 2020.
+The Directors of PEAT review Governance during regular board meetings.
 This has objectives covering Compliance, Skills and Expertise, Succession Planning and Future Growth including.

 - Compliance Ensure an updated Agenda Schedule, including statutory items, is distributed and available on OneDrive.
-Following the upgrading of both the website Perryfields Junior School and PEAT an audit will be undertaken and a Compliance check list compiled - Skills and Expertise Training needs from annual skills audits will be assessed and new and additional courses sought from online providers. - Succession Planning -The Trust is currently looking to appoint additional LGB Governors, both trust appointed and parent, to ensure successful succession planning. - Communication A members meeting will be arranged for January 2021 and a further opportunity for a visit will be offered in the Summer Term.
-There is a PEAT website and an Annual Newsletter is sent to parents by Perryfields Junior School LGB.
-Governors will attend Information Meetings held for parents and submit written reports.
-Wherever possible, governors will attend Friends of Perryfields events. - Future Growth As we move towards our fifth year as an Academy, Directors of PEAT believe that structures are in place to allow for successful growth should the opportunity arise.
+Both websites, Perryfields Junior School and PEAT are updated regularly with new policies and other documents and audited at least annually by a governor. - Skills and Expertise -Training needs from annual skills audits will be assessed and new and additional courses sought from online providers. - Succession Planning -The Trust is currently looking to appoint an additional trustee, with a focus on finance, to ensure successful succession planning. - Communication A members meeting will be arranged for January 2022 with opportunities for further school visits throughout the academic year.
+There are Trust and School websites and governors/trustees will attend Information Meetings held for parents and submit written reports where relevant.
+Wherever possible, governors and trustees will attend Friends of Perryfields events. - Future Growth As we move towards our sixth year as an Academy, Directors of PEAT believe that structures are in place to allow for successful growth should the opportunity arise.
 However, this may depend on changes in the Education landscape.
-An Academy Trust Induction process will be reviewed during the Spring Term 2021.

-The Audit, Finance and Personnel Committee
+The Audit, Finance, Risk and Personnel Committee

-The Audit, Finance and Personnel Committee is a sub-committee of the main board of trustees.
+The Audit, Finance, Risk and Personnel Committee is a sub-committee of the main board of trustees.
 Its purpose is to: